-The quest for sustainability is making life more stressful for manufacturers and retailers across the spectrum, but the food industry has a particularly complicated road to travel.
+The quest for sustainability is making life more stressful for manufacturers and retailers for all manufacturers and retailers, but the food industry has a particularly complicated road to travel.
 Besides demands to cut greenhouse gas emissions, all kinds of stakeholders — regulators, activist investors, environmental and animal protection organizations, and even consumers — want to see food production and distribution become healthier, more socially responsible, more efficient and more humane.

 Why does that happen?
-One reason for this counterproductive reaction may be the difficulty many industry players have explaining publicly their sustainability choices.
+One reason may be the difficulty many industry players have explaining publicly their sustainability choices.
 That’s why we recommend that food companies consider creating an internal system that uses the same scale to measure the impacts of all environmental and sustainability activities against each other.
-With this kind of system, companies would be in a better position to explain their decisions to stakeholders, as well as understand how their choices might play out over time.
+With this kind of system, companies will be in a better position to explain their decisions to stakeholders and to understand how their choices might play out over time.

-Having such a companywide system would allow enterprises to translate this into concrete metrics and then into measurable objectives for managers.
+Having such a company-wide system would allow enterprises to translate their choices into concrete metrics and then into measurable objectives for managers.
 Integrating these metrics into a new generation of commercial tools will put sustainability alongside revenue and margin and allow for effective control over day-to-day decisions.
-When taken to the consumer, this can also be a way for companies to differentiate their offers and support selective price increases.
+When presented to the consumers, such a system could help companies to differentiate their offers and support selective price increases.

 The food industry accounts for more than one-third of global greenhouse gas emissions, according to a 2021 study by the University of Illinois at Urbana-Champaign.
-That makes it a likely target for most campaigns looking to cut emissions.
+That makes it a target for most campaigns cut emissions.
 So far, the industry has fallen behind others when it comes to sustainability and particularly decarbonization.
-For example, there are no representatives from the food industry among Earth.org’s top 50 sustainable companies for 2021.
-A big part of the reason for this is the complex value chain that exists from farm to fork via processing, distribution and retail networks.
+For example, there were no representatives from the food industry among Earth.org’s top 50 sustainable companies for 2021.
+A big part of the reason is the complex value chain from farm to fork via processing, distribution, and retail networks.

-To fashion sustainability agendas, food companies must consider everything from biodiversity, water consumption, farm labor conditions and animal welfare at one end of the chain to transportation, packaging and product safety at the other.
-As a result of the complexity, and without a measurement system to help sort out conflicting pressures, very few food companies have really taken the lead in tackling sustainability end-to-end, leaving the task of driving the agenda to other stakeholders.
+To fashion sustainability agendas, food companies must consider everything from biodiversity, water consumption, farm labor conditions and animal welfare at one end of the chain to transportation, packaging, and product safety at the other.
+As a result of the complexity and the lack of a measurement system to help sort out conflicting pressures, very few food companies have taken the lead in tackling sustainability end-to-end.
+Instead, the task of driving the agenda has been left to other stakeholders.